makma/fingerprintjs.com/content/index/why-fpjs.md

   ctaHref: https://dashboard.fingerprintjs.com
 cardSection:
   title: Why FingerprintJS is different
-  subtitle: ""
+  subtitle: ''
   cards:
     - icon: /img/uploads/accuracy.svg
       title: Unparalleled accuracy
-      content: Address fraudulent behavior at the source rather than through complex mitigation strategies later with a highly accurate visitorID.
+      markdown__Content: Address fraudulent behavior at the source rather than through complex mitigation strategies later with a highly accurate visitorID.
         FingerprintJS uses an innovative combination of  browser fingerprinting, IP/URL analysis, device analysis, and machine learning to accurately identify up to 99.5% of unique visitors.
     - icon: /img/uploads/apiwebhooks.png
       title: Targeted authentication
-      content: Introducing unnecessary hurdles to account login and payment can be detrimental to user experience.
+      markdown__Content: Introducing unnecessary hurdles to account login and payment can be detrimental to user experience.
 Using our API, you can identify when you need to introduce additional authentication, keeping your trusted customers' experience streamlined.
     - title: GDPR and CCPA compliant
-      content: We take online privacy seriously.
+      markdown__Content: We take online privacy seriously.
 FingerprintJS is intended for fraud detection only - for this use case, no visitor consent is required for compliancy with GDPR and CGPA.
 We never automatically track traffic, and never do cross-domain tracking.
       icon: /img/uploads/shield.svg
     - title: Committed to open source
-      content: Our team is committed to democratizing fraud prevention by keeping our core fingerprinting libraries open-source and free.
+      markdown__Content: Our team is committed to democratizing fraud prevention by keeping our core fingerprinting libraries open-source and free.
       icon: /img/uploads/browser_fingerprinting.png
 blocks:
   - subheader: The power of fingerprinting
-    content: "Fingerprinting technology is the backbone of most major fraud detection solutions.
+    markdown__Content: "Fingerprinting technology is the backbone of most major fraud detection solutions.
 Fingerprinting identifies unique visitors and associated sessions, undeterred by incognito browsing, VPNs, cookie blockers, and other technologies used to anonymize fraudulent actors